How to Pass an Illinois Motorcycle License Test

 How to Protect Yourself and Others on the Road

 Motorcycle operators should know their rights and always follow safety protocols like wearing a helmet and protective gear.
-They should also practice defensive driving by staying alert for hazards and scanning intersections before entering.
+They should also practice defensive driving strategies by staying alert for hazards and scanning intersections before entering.

 The Riding Skills Test